 Is The Mandatory Mask Order Legal?

 The short answer is yes.
-Orders for mandatory face coverings is legal.
+Orders for mandatory face coverings are legal.

 Both U.S. Federal and Alabama State laws give officials the authority to issue health orders and regulations to protect the public during health emergencies.